MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-This project tackles a fundamental challenge in machine learning: how to efficiently adapt pre-trained models to new data without compromising performance on previously learned tasks.
-Using hand-written digit recognition as a case study, I implemented and compared three distinct fine-tuning approaches—Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation (LoRA).
-This work demonstrates practical solutions to common machine learning challenges, such as adapting models when original training data is unavailable or when computational resources are limited.
+Can AI learn new tricks without forgetting old ones?
+This project tackles the "catastrophic forgetting" problem that plagues neural networks when they're retrained on new data.
+Using handwritten digit recognition as a testing ground, I've implemented and compared three innovative approaches: Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation.
+The results demonstrate practical solutions for adapting AI systems when original training data is unavailable or when computing resources are limited — a common challenge in real-world AI deployment.